-A few years ago businesses were considered to be on the cutting edge if they embraced social media.
-Entrepreneurs, in particular, may not have seen the value up front.
+Years ago businesses were considered to be on the cutting edge if they embraced social media.
+Entrepreneurs, in particular, may not have seen the value upfront.
 Why spend precious time on social media platforms when the best target customers weren’t using them and the focus needed to be on building a business?
 Well, all that’s changed.

 Build a community